Sorry, this service is currently unavailable.

-- Give yourself things to look forward to - it's harder than usual, but you can still plan small treats, such as a home movie night, a zoom cocktail party or even a long soak in the bath, and maybe even write them down in your calendar so you can see you have something nice ahead.
+- Give yourself things to look forward to - it's harder than usual, but you can still plan small treats, such as a home movie night, a zoom cocktail party or even a long soak in the bath, and maybe even write them down in your calendar to remind yourself.

 - Set boundaries on news and social media - it is really easy to get into the habit of checking the news and other social media many times each day.
 Unfortunately there is a lot of fear and anger to be found, and this can really get you down.
 Try to limit your screen time, or tune in to a comedy instead to take you away from the gloom.

 - Give your brain a rest with some meditation and feel your stress levels reduce - if you're new to it and not sure where to start, there are lots of apps available and some of them offer a free trial so you can try them before you have to start paying.

 - Do some decluttering - often hard to get round to but well worth it if you can.
 Clearing out a cupboard, giving a bag of stuff to the charity shop or a ticking something off your to-do list feels great and increases your sense of personal achievement.

 - Practice gratitude - it can be really easy to let negative thoughts take over, but try to focus on what you have instead of what you don't; we all have things to be grateful for.

 - If you're really struggling, reach out - if every day feels like hard work and you can't seem to feel better, talk to someone.
 Whether it's a friend, colleague or professional, it is important to look after your mental health and sometimes a bit of external help is needed.
 You won't be alone in feeling this way.

 Here are some useful links that may help: